-2 Because of rounding in the calculation of the offering price, actual sales charges you pay may be more or less than those calculated using these percentages.
+Because of rounding in the calculation of the offering price, actual sales charges you pay may be more or less than those calculated using these percentages.
 This is because the dollar amount of the sales charge is determined by subtracting the net asset value of the shares purchased from the offering price, which is calculated to two decimal places using standard rounding criteria.
 The impact of rounding will vary with the size of the investment and the net asset value of the shares.
 Similarly, any CDSC paid by you on investments in Class A shares may be higher or lower than the 1.00% charge described in Note 1 above due to rounding.

-3 The Distributor retries the helpone, if one and wees it solely for distribution purposes, which may include a dealer reallowance.
+The Distributor retains the balance, if any, and uses it solely for distribution purposes, which may include a dealer reallowance

-3 The Distributor retains the balance, if any, and uses it solely for distribution purposes, which may include a dealer reallowance up to the full sales charge.
+The Distributor retains the balance, if any, and uses it solely for distribution purposes, which may include a dealer reallowance up to the full sales charge.